SumoLogic/sumologic-documentation/docs/apm/traces/trace-view.md

 ## Span Events

 Span Events describe and contextualize the work being done under a Span by tracing and displaying that data in Trace Views.
-Events are optional time-stamped strings which are made up of timestamp, name, and (optional) key-value pair attributes.
+Events are optional time-stamped strings, which are made up of timestamp, name, and (optional) key-value pair attributes.

 Select a marker in the timeline or a span to review the Span Event data.
 All details and attributes display in the **Metadata** tab with pop-up **Details** for additional event messages and attribute details.

 For example, during OpenTelemetry Java or Python auto-instrumentation, any exceptions may be traced and attach the exception details automatically onto the relevant span as a Span Event.